Elementary School Age Children and Their Vision

 Should my child have a vision test?

 Children may not know that they have a vision problem.
 Changes in a child's vision happen very slowly.
-A child may think that everyone else sees the same way, especially if a child develops nearsightedness (myopia) and faraway objects appear blurry.
+A child may think that everyone else sees the same way.

 Vision problems often have a family history.
 If you know of vision problems in your family, your child's eyes should be examined by an eye doctor (optometrist or ophthalmologist), especially if you notice any concerns.

-What are some vision problems and their symptoms?
+What are some vision concerns and their symptoms?

 Your child should see your family health care provider or eye doctor if you notice any of these signs or symptoms: